 In Rhino, you can delete views by opening the Named View panel, click on the View and then click the red X, as seen in the following screenshot.

 Named Views window in Rhino

-In AcrhiCAD you can delete a View by opening the ArchiCAD View Map panel, and then right clicking on the View you would like to delete, and select Delete from that menu.
+In Archicad you can delete a View by opening the Archicad View Map panel, and then right clicking on the View you would like to delete, and select Delete from that menu.

 You will receive a warning message informing you that this process is not reversible and to confirm deletion.

 Delete a View in Archicad